Northeastern University: Matthews Arena

-First-year students are usually divided into groups called Living Learning Communities (LLCs) which place students with certain majors, interests or hobbies together.
-LLCs host events related to specific areas of interest for members of that LLC to participate in.
-LLCs can span sections of floors in a residential hall, entire floors, multiple floors or entire buildings.

-East Village
+Dorms and housing

 East Village is Northeastern's newest dorm building and only houses freshmen and upperclassmen who are in the University Honors Program.
 The building is located at 291 St. Botolph Street and opened in January 2015.
 Honors freshman live in its suite-style rooms whereas upperclassmen can choose full apartments with kitchen facilities.
 The building also contains 5 classrooms in the basement and an event space on the 17th Floor.

-West Village

-The West Village complex includes eight buildings serving mainly as residence halls and classrooms.